January 30, 2019

 Extended Reality (XR) Technologies for Social Empowerment and Learning:

 D. Fox Harrell, Professor of Digital Media and Artificial Intelligence, MIT; Director of the MIT Center for Advanced Virtuality

 Using Immersive Virtual Environments to Combat Implicit Bias and Stereotype Threat:

 Tabitha Peck, Professor of Mathematics and Computer Science, Davidson College; Associate Editor, Presence: Teleoperators and Virtual Environments

 Bringing the Joy of Music Making to Non-Musicians:

 Eran Egozy, Professor of the Practice in Music Technology, MIT; Co-founder Harmonix; Clarinetist with Radius Ensemble

 12:30-2:00 (Lobbies 10 & 13) Learning Expo.
 Engage with thirty MIT initiatives from throughout the Institute.
 Lunch provided.

-Applying Learning Sciences to Instruction: An Introductory Workshop with Aaron Kessler, Senior Learning Scientist, MIT (2:00-4:00; 2-131)
+Applying Learning Sciences to Instruction: An Introductory Workshop with Aaron Kessler, Senior Learning Scientist, MIT (2:00-4:00; room 1-190)

-The Festival of Learning is a partnership between MIT OpenLearning (OL) and the Office of the Vice Chancellor.
+The Festival of Learning was for members of the MIT community and was a partnership between MIT OpenLearning (OL) and the Office of the Vice Chancellor.